 After the defining the objective, selecting a technical foundation and a framework, the next step is to decide on a look and feel that is consistent with your company's voice and it's personality.

 It is often difficult to truly appreciate that you are not building a website for yourself: you are building a site for your customers - and YOU must decide what will look professional, friendly and easy to use to THEM.
-That is the extent to which you should exercise your personal taste - to guess what The VERY Important People will like: Your customers.

 It is not about you.